 Based off of the research I’ve done, I’d say the story of Sir Thomas More took on a life of its own the moment More was beheaded.
 That isn’t me being macabre.
 Honestly, once this legend was uninhibited by its central figure’s existence, Thomas More’s and Henry VIII confrontation took off and became a myth that resonated with people across cultures and times.
 (A phenomena which I will explore in my next post.)

+Thomas More[/caption] This practically universal draw of Sir Thomas More's example underlines this story's significance.
+While historical 'truth' may be have been absent-mindedly left behind hundreds of years ago, it seems to me that it was never malevolently left behind.
+Indeed, the reason this story has survived the ages may be that it is now confidently owned by of the Western world.
+It is our story, in some archetypal, Campbell-ian way.
+It's from this angle I approach dramaturgy for A Man For All Seasons.
+Next week, I'll be taking a look at specific sites in history where Sir Thomas More's story cropped up once more to play a part in Western history.
 This practically universal draw of Sir Thomas More’s example underlines this story’s significance.
 While historical ‘truth’ may be have been absent-mindedly left behind hundreds of years ago, it seems to me that it was never malevolently left behind.
 Indeed, the reason this story has survived the ages may be that it is now confidently owned by of the Western world.
 It is our story, in some archetypal, Campbell-ian way.

 It’s from this angle I approach dramaturgy for A Man For All Seasons.
 Next week, I’ll be taking a look at specific sites in history where Sir Thomas More’s story cropped up once more to play a part in Western history.